Does a Prescriptive Easement Transfer with the Sale of the Property

 When a Prescriptive Easement Has Ripened

-Real estate attorneys at Schorr Law has experience litigating all types of easement disputes, including disputes involving prescriptive easements.
+The Los Angeles real estate attorneys at Schorr Law have experience litigating all types of easement disputes, including disputes involving prescriptive easements.
+Reach us today at 310-954-1877 or send us a message using our contact form.

 Related Posts-